-The English subject lead and head teacher take responsibility for Monitoring the standards of the children's work and the quality of teaching in English, through book looks, lesson observations and supporting governor visits.
+The English subject lead and head teacher take responsibility for monitoring the standards of the children's work and the quality of teaching in English, through book looks, lesson observations and supporting governor visits.
 The role of the English subject lead also involves supporting colleagues in the teaching of English, keeping informed about current developments in the subject, and providing direction for the subject across the school.
 The head teacher alongside the subject lead analyses the tracking data for their subject from the termly tracking summary.
 The data is then used to identify areas of professional development and identify target areas which feed into the school development plan.
+The quality of teaching and learning in English is monitored and evaluated by the Subject Lead and Headteacher as part of the school's agreed cycle of lesson observations.